bruhLNV/deadline/README.md

 ## Start-up:

-1. Navigate to the "src" folder, run the `presser.bat` file.
+1. Navigate to the "src" folder, run the `deadline.bat` file.

 # Disclaimer